GPRSBirkbeck/BarrowsTodoApp/README.md

    4. review gradle - do I have any unneeded dependencies?
 Not sure this matters for this task.
    5. Add instructions on how to use this app into this README (also check for punctuation - I don't care if I end lines with dots, just make it consistent).
 Done"
    6. Add a datastore of test/dummy data for the assessor to use - I think for this, maybe just have a button they can click to populate the list.
 Hide the button if the list is not empty.
 Done!
-   7. Reread the instructions one more time, did I do what they asked for?
+   7. Reread the instructions one more time, did I do what they asked for? yes.
+   8. Block them from entering items with a past due date.
+Check!
+   9. Test for 10 mins and fix.
+   10. Set up push notifications for items expiring today.
-   8. Check threading one more time.
+   11. Check threading one more time.
 Done.
-   9. Make it clear in commit history now that basics are complete.
+   12. Make it clear in commit history now that basics are complete.
+   13. Clear up TODOs.

 "Extended" steps:
 1. Search through all the titles of their to-dos